PlasmaStark/salix/src/contents/blog/2024-10-09-piracy-shield.md

 A Zenlayer-hosted website was likely (and illegally) streaming movies or football games, copyright holders produced a takedown ticket and Service Providers received it; we can only speculate on what happens after this step.

-- If Piracy Shield provides an IP address, Service Providers probably block them for their users.
+- If Piracy Shield provides an IP address, Service Providers probably block them.
+This means Italian users will be unable to view them.
-- If Piracy Shield provides the FQDN instead, Service Providers probably try to find and block all connected IPs.
-For instance, my website `www.leonardoerrati.com` has four (`185.199.108.153`, `185.199.109.153`, `185.199.110.153`, `185.199.111.153`)
+- If Piracy Shield provides the FQDN instead, like `www.leonardoerrati.com.`, Service Providers allegedly try to find and block all connected IPs.
+For instance, my website has four (`185.199.108.153`, `185.199.109.153`, `185.199.110.153`, `185.199.111.153`) and they would probably all be blocked.

 In most cases CDN-hosted websites share IP address, meaning that if you block the IP of one you block all.
 Blocking that pirate website caused the whole CDN to be unavailable from Italy.

-As far as I know, this is the first large victim of Piracy Shield.
+As far as I know, Zenlayer is the first large victim of Piracy Shield.

 ![Piracy Shield activated](/chronicles/2025-shield-fire.jpg)